iamarkadyt/q3maps/README.md

 # Description

-In this repository you will find some of my map works for the Quake III Arena game.
+In this repository you will find some of my mapmaking works for the Quake III Arena game.

 If you want to checkout the maps in the editor, clone the repository and copy-merge the contents of the directory of the desired map into the `baseq3` folder:
 ```